-Much of the country is facing below average temperatures right now and comfort seems to be top of mind for many people.
-Daily comfort isn’t just making sure you have the proper attire to head outside.
-The colder weather basically extracts the humidity out of the air, which can affect the comfort of your indoor space in several ways..
+Much of the country is facing below average temperatures right now and comfort seems to be of high importance for most of us.
+Daily comfort is more than making sure you have warm jackets and hats.
+The colder weather essentially pulls the humidity out of the air, resulting in dry air that can have several negative implications for your household.

-Dry air is the culprit for several issues, including everything from an increased risk for sickness to more frequent shocks from static.
-Of course, they aren’t even in the same realm of seriousness, but they are both annoyances that can be prevented with the use of a humidifier.
+Dry air can impact a lot of things, including an increase in your chances of getting sick and an increase in potential shocks from static.
+Of course, they aren’t even in the same realm of seriousness, but they are both annoyances that may be prevented with the use of a humidifier.

 The winter months bring cooler air and the drop in temperatures impacts the makeup of the air.
 Cold air doesn’t hold as much moisture as warm air, which is the reason you often notice your skin becoming drier or having to apply more lip balm.
-That dry air can also wreak havoc on wood floors and furniture, potentially causing splitting and cracking, and paint is also at a higher risk of chipping.
+This can also impact the inside of your home, such as wood floors and furniture, potentially causing splitting and cracking, and paint is also at a higher risk of chipping.

 There is more to humidification than just increasing the amount of moisture.
-Of course, there are a number of humidifiers to choose from, but adding a whole-home humidifier gives you the best control over humidity levels in your house.
+You’ll find there is a wide variety of options when it comes to humidifiers, but adding a whole-home humidifier gives you the best control over your home’s humidity.
 Incorporated with your current HVAC system, it adds moisture directly into the heated air that is circulated throughout your house.
-A whole-home humidifier delivers the moisture more reliably and in the greatest capacity, too, so why settle for anything less than ideal comfort?
+A whole-home humidifier delivers the moisture more consistently and in the ultimate capacity too, helping you and your family benefit from your ideal home comfort.

 - Reduce the occurrence of shocks from static electricity in your home.

-- Create a proper environment for indoor plants to grow.
+- Promote a proper environment for indoor plants to grow.
 Keeping your home’s air properly humidified can give plants the best space to live in, helping them live longer.

-There are solutions available to make sure you don’t have to deal with the implications of dry air in the home.
-Proper humidification of your air is easier than you think, too, so why wait any longer?
-Adding a humidifier to your house can keep you comfortable in the home while also increasing the chances you’ll stay healthy during the sick season.
-For more information on how a humidifier can positively impact your Suffolk/Nassau County home, give Airmax Long Island Inc a call at 631-737-5566 to learn more.
+You don’t have to suffer because of dry air in the winter.
+Proper humidification of your air is easier than you think too, so why wait any longer?
+Adding a humidifier to your indoor space can keep you comfortable in the home while also increasing the chances you’ll stay healthy during the sick season.
+For more information on how a humidifier can positively impact your Long Island home, give Airmax Long Island a call at 631-737-5566 to learn more.